 If you’re wondering which learning community at Saint Louis University is right for you and the application process, take a look at these frequently asked questions.

-Students are encouraged to participate in the activities and programs focused on the academic topic of the learning community.
-Community experiences will not only focus on the academic topic of the learning community but will also provide you with social and educational programs to assist with your first-year transition to the University.
-As you experience new freedoms, learn new routines and face new academic and personal challenges, a learning community can help you begin your college career on the right track.
+Learning Community experiences offered will not only focus on the academic components of the Learning Community, but will also provide a variety of social and educational programs to assist with a student's first year transition to the university.
+Making the transition from high school to college can be difficult.
+As you experience new freedoms, learn new routines, and face new academic and personal challenges, a Learning Community can help you begin your college career successfully.
+We encourage each student to become a partner in their education by becoming an active leader and learner within their Learning Community.

 There are several learning communities that are open to everyone:

 If you have an idea of what you might like to major in, you might select a learning community which focuses on that field and you’ll have the chance to find out if this is a career you’re interested in pursuing.

 Yes.
-You will take each of the associated courses with people in your learning community.
-The courses vary by learning community.
-Learning communities also leave room for you to take additional classes during your first semester.
-You’ll select these classes when you meet with your academic advisor during your SLU 101 visit.
+Courses must be taken together as a full set of associated courses.
+However, Learning Communities leave room for you to take additional classes.
+You'll select these classes when you meet with your academic advisor during your SLU 101 visit.
 If you have prior credit for a course or the course does not fit your major academic course plan, you can request an exemption from a Learning Community course.

-For all learning communities except Micah and Honors, you do not need to fill out an application outside of the appropriate information on the housing contract.
+For most of our learning communities, you do not need to fill out an application outside of the housing contract.
+However, some require supplemental applications or essays.

 To be part of the Micah program, you’ll need to complete a supplemental application.